Energy-Latency Attacks via Sponge Poisoning: Experiments

-\myparagraph{Hyperparameter Training Influence.} For the sake of completeness, in our analysis, we also investigated the influence of the two hyperparameters $\sigma$ and $\lambda$ during the model's training.
-Results in Fig.~\ref{fig:ablation_sigma_epochs} and Fig.~\ref{fig:ablation_lambda_epochs} show the performance of sponge ResNet18 and VGG16 when changing the two hyperparameters.
-Specifically, we simultaneously show how the energy ratio and the validation loss vary from epoch to epoch.
-The results show that $\sigma$ does not significantly influence the validation loss unless not considering too small values, whereas it is quite relevant for the energy ratio.
-Essentially, when $\sigma$ decreases we incur in the optimization limits seen in Sec.~\ref{sec:DosSponge} for $\ell_0$ penalty.
-Complementary, we observe that high values of $\lambda$ provide high energy-consuming models but make the validation loss unstable, thus increasing the resulting test error.
-The results in Fig.~\ref{fig:ablation_sigma_epochs} and \ref{fig:ablation_lambda_epochs} confirm our previous analysis considering the results in Fig.~\ref{fig:ablation_lambda_sigma}, while showing that by wisely choosing the hyperparameters $\sigma$ and $\lambda$ our attack can also converge faster.
+\myparagraph{Training Influence of Sponge Poisoning Hyperparameters.} \rebuttal{For completeness, we explore the influence of the hyperparameters $\sigma$ and $\lambda$ during model training.
+The results in Fig.~\ref{fig:ablation_sigma_epochs} and Fig.~\ref{fig:ablation_lambda_epochs} show the performance of sponge-poisoned ResNet18 and VGG16 when varying these two hyperparameters.
+Specifically, we demonstrate how the energy ratio and validation loss change across epochs.
+The results indicate that $\sigma$ does not significantly affect the validation loss unless very small values are used.
+However, $\sigma$ has a considerable impact on the energy ratio.
+When $\sigma$ decreases too much, the optimization issues related to the $\ell_0$ penalty, discussed in \autoref{sec:DosSponge}, begin to emerge.
+In contrast, higher values of $\lambda$ result in models with greater energy consumption, but they also make the validation loss unstable, which increases the test error.
+The results in Fig.~\ref{fig:ablation_sigma_epochs} and \ref{fig:ablation_lambda_epochs} align with our previous analysis in Fig.~\ref{fig:ablation_lambda_sigma}, showing that by carefully selecting $\sigma$ and $\lambda$, our attack can also achieve faster convergence.}